ZiadGawad/Food-Ordering-System/README.md

 ## How to Run
 1. Clone the repository: git clone https://github.com/ZiadGawad/Food-Ordering-System.git
 2. Open the project folder
+3. Compile all '.cpp' files together
-3. Run the main file from the terminal or your IDE
+4. Run the main file from the terminal or your IDE

 ## What I Learned
 - How to break down a real-world problem into logical steps